ahi-lab/reactnative-plugin-myfiziq/README.md

 # Installation

-⚠️ **NOTE:** MyFiziq React Native plugin does not support v0.60 of React Native at this stage.
-This is due to React Native not allowing the use of dynamic libraries as part of Cocoapods installation at this time.

 This guide assumes the React Native is installed and configured.

-1. Create a new RN project:
+1. Create a new RN project (if not already done):
 ```sh
 react-native init MyFiziqExample --version react-native@0.59.10
 cd MyFiziqExample